Shaolin and Wu Tang: Plot summary

 After being poisoned by the Lord, Master Law lets Fung-wu stab him.
 For this, Fung-wu is sent to prison.
-Attempting to rescue Fung-wu, Jun-kit teaches a prisoner (Li Ching) the Shaolin Chin kang fist, not knowing the prisoner is the Lord's spy.
+Attempting to rescue Fung-wu, Jun-kit teaches a prisoner the Shaolin Chin kang fist, not knowing the prisoner is the Lord's spy.
 After their escape from prison, the four of them (the spy, Yan-ling, Fung-wu and Jun-kit) are ambushed.
 To overcome the Lord's men, Fung-wu teaches the spy some Wu-Tang sword techniques.
 As they are still being overpowered, Fung-wu and Yan-ling have to flee the scene, only to be captured by the Wu-Tang who came to prosecute Fung-wu for killing Master Law.
 As they leave for Wu-Tang temple, Yan-ling gets shot and dies in Fung-wu arms.
 The Wu-Tang leave the dead body behind.
 Jun-kit finds it, believing the Wu-Tang killed his sister.
 Hoping to avenge Yan-ling's death, Jun-kit returns to the Shaolin temple for training as a monk.
 Meanwhile, Fung-wu is being held at the Wu-tang temple.

 The Qing Lord has since learned both the styles from the spy, but because he did not learn either from a master, his grasp on both styles is imperfect.
 To overcome this deficiency, he decides to have the Wu-Tang and the Shaolin destroy each other so that he may be the only master of both styles.
 To do this, he stages a martial arts contest between the two temples, hoping to appeal to the traditional rivalry between the Shaolin and the Wu-Tang.
 Jun-kit (now called Tat-chi), and Fung-wu (now called Ming-kai), are selected by their respective temples as the representatives.

 During the contest, the Qing Lord, in his impatience to see both Wu-Tang and Shaolin destroyed, admits his true motives and his role in Yan-ling and Master Law's deaths.
 Tat-chi and Ming-kai must then combine Shaolin Chin kang fist and Wu-Tang Sword style to defeat him.